beliu/P3_Advanced_Lane_Finding/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I use the lane-centroid search method to detect lane pixels in order to fit their positions with a 2-degree polynomial curve.
 If the centroid method successfully detects lane pixels and a polynomial is computed, then I use the computed coefficients to extrapolate the lane in successive frames instead of using the centroid search again.
+The entire method is defined as a helper function named `find_lane_centroids` from lines 412 to 481 of p3_submission.py.

 The lane centroid search method starts by vertically summing the values in the bottom left and right quadrants of the image.
 It convolves the result with a 1D array of a predefined length and all the values in this array are 1.
-This 1D array acts as a window that can slide across the length of the image and the `argmax` of this convolution process returns the position of the lane center.
-The algorithm repeats this convolution process by moving up the image in predefined increments and records the left and right center lanes in an array.
-Once all the lane centers are found, the algorithm finds all the pixels that are within a margin surrounding each center of each lane, from the bottom to the top of the image.
+This 1D array acts as a window that can slide across the length of the image and the `argmax` of this convolution process returns the position of the lane center (lines 425 to 428).
+The algorithm repeats this convolution process by moving up the image in predefined increments and records the left and right center lanes in an array (lines 434 to 451).
+Once all the lane centers are found, the algorithm finds all the pixels that are within a margin surrounding each center of each lane, from the bottom to the top of the image (lines 454 to 466).
 The image below shows a top-down view of a threshold binary image and the green windows represents the lane pixels the centroid search detected.

 ![Curved Road][image10]
 ![Centroid Windows Drawn on Lane][image11]

 After I have the warped binary image and the centroid windows, I `and` them together to get an image showing only the pixels of the lanes.
-If the left and right lane pixels are in `left_lane` and `right_lane` respectively, then we can get the x and y values of these pixels using the following code:
+If the left and right lane pixels are in `left_lane` and `right_lane` respectively, then we can get the x and y values of these pixels using the following code (lines 576 to 582 or p3_submission.py):

 ```
 left_lane_inds = left_lane.nonzero()